 Isabella Mendoza was recently hired as the manager of the marketing department at an e-commerce company.
 The company had previously announced her appointment through a short email to the employees, and the sales department was eagerly anticipating her arrival.
 The previous manager was a colossal flop, and the employees were hopeful that Mendoza would understand the company's objectives and bring about positive changes.

-Nevertheless, she decided to cut the cost through a combination of scalebacks in advertisement spending, training costs, slashing the travelling cost.
-So the essential travel shall continue on prior approval and decrease the total number of active advertisement campaigns to help reduce per month running cost.
+Mendoza was given a task to curtail the costs in the department, and the advertising cost was on top of the list.
+She decided to cut costs through a combination of scalebacks in advertisement spending, training costs, and slashing the travelling cost.
+She made it a point to ensure that essential travel would continue on prior approval and that the total number of active advertisement campaigns would decrease to reduce the running cost per month.

 Mendoza wanted to show her employers that she was taking the initiative to bring the cost down shortly.
 Therefore, she sent out a short email to her superiors and employees, updating them that she would be implementing cost-cutting measures very soon.
 Unfortunately, rumours began to spread among the employees that another layoff was in the pipeline.
 The motivation of employees started to decrease, and many of them began to refresh and update their resumes, fearing that they might be the next to get laid off.

 Mendoza later circulated a 15-page PDF file, which included no plan for retrenchment, but the damage had already been done.
 The entire department started to lose trust in Mendoza, and productivity plummeted to an all-time low.
 This story is a classic example of how communication, or the lack thereof, can lead to misunderstandings and negatively affect the workplace.